-• To comply with capital requirements set by the Bank of Mauritius.

-• To enable the Bank to continue as a going concern to provide returns to the shareholder and enlarge other stakeholders benefits.
+- To comply with capital requirements set by the Bank of Mauritius. - To enable the Bank to continue as a going concern to provide returns to the shareholder and enlarge other stakeholders benefits.

-The Bank falls under the review of Bank of Mauritius for its supervision which requires the industry to hold a minimum capital adequacy ratio of 10%.
+The Bank falls under the review of Bank of Mauritius for its supervision which requires the industry to hold a minimum capital adequacy ratio of 10%, and a capital conservation buffer of 1.875% until 31 March 2022.

 The Bank manages its capital into two tiers based on the guidelines issued by the Bank of Mauritius.

-Tier 1:
+Tier 1

-(i) Common Equity Tier 1 - capital includes assigned capital, retained earnings and reserves created by appropriations of retained earnings; (after deducting Deferred Tax Asset) and,

-(ii) Additional Tier 1 Capital - capital includes share premium and any instruments issued which meet the criteria for inclusion in Additional Tier 1 Capital and not included in Common Equity Tier 1.
+- (i) Common Equity Tier 1 capital includes assigned capital, retained earnings and reserves created by appropriations of retained earnings; (after deducting Deferred Tax Asset) and, - (ii) Additional Tier 1 Capital capital includes share premium and any instruments issued which meet the criteria for inclusion in Additional Tier 1 Capital and not included in Common Equity Tier 1.